shedskin/shedskin/docs/documentation.rst

 ::

-  shedskin translate -e meuk
+  shedskin build -e meuk
-  make
+  cp build/meuk.so .

 To use the generated extension module with the :code:`multiprocessing` standard library module, simply add a pure-Python wrapper: